Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 With a view from both sides, he acknowledges that there is a “simultaneous collaborative and competitive” relationship between Saint Mary's Hospital and Waterbury Hospital – a rivalrous respect akin to the Red Sox and Yankees.
 Schneider, by the way, is a diehard Red Sox fan.

-“I try to listen carefully to everybody.
+“I tried to listen carefully to everybody.
 And I do very much believe in the philosophy that the best leader is one where the focus is not on the leader.
 I believe in that pretty deeply.”

 He freely admits that the saying likely originated from Mahatma Gandhi, one of his life heroes.
 Schneider is amazed at what Gandhi accomplished through non-violent ways.